mehmetgokhangokce/makine-ogrenme-modeli-ile-kalp-hastaligi-tahmini/README.md

-Heart Disease Prediction with Machine Learning Model Our goal is to determine whether patients are at risk of heart disease and to assist healthcare professionals.
+# Heart Disease Prediction with Machine Learning Model

+Our goal is to determine whether patients are at risk of heart disease and to assist healthcare professionals.

 Another goal is to improve the prediction accuracy of the model we are using.

 Our expectation from the model is to have a high accuracy rate.

+# Makine Ögrenme Modeli ile Kalp Hastaligi Tahmini
 Amacımız, hastaların kalp hastalığı riski taşıyıp taşımadığını belirlemek ve sağlık profesyonellerine yardımcı olmaktır.

 Diğer bir amacımız kullandığımız modelin tahmin doğruluğunu geliştirmek.